bwp91/homebridge-govee/README.md

 ⚠️ Your devices will need have a stable connection to your Wi-Fi as this plugin uses the internet to control your devices.
 This plugin does **not** use a Bluetooth connection to control your devices.

+⚠️ There are some light modes in which the plugin is unable to determine the current state and/or control your device.
+If you experience any issues then please enable "Debug Logging" from the plugin settings and useful information will be added to the Homebridge logs.

-The plugin allows you to control:
+That said, in most situations this plugin allows you to control:

 * On/Off state
 * Brightness